Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

 - **Depression, Anxiety and Panic Attack Trend By Students Course of Study:**
 - This analysis seeks to establish how often students develop these mental state disorders (anxiety, depression, panic attacks) depending on their course of study.
 - __Anxiety:__ Out of all the groups Engineering (7 students) has the most anxiety followed by BCS (5 students) and BIT (5 students).
 These rigorous classes probably raise stress because of academically challenging requirements and course content.
-Schools should provide stress management classes and counselors for students in this category.
 - __Depression:__ Depression: BIT students are the most affected by depression by responding 8 numbers of students BCS students are 6 numbers and engineering students are only 4 numbers.
 Pressure, high academic standards, and competitiveness as well as a heavy workload may lead to depression.
-Support services are crucial.
 - __Panic Attacks:__ From among the engineering and BCS students, a total of 5 students said that they have had panic attack at least once.
 Such rigorous programs could bring on panic attacks.
-Employment education in stress control and stress reduction can be beneficial.
 - __Implications for Mental Health Support:__ There is thus a clear need to avail specific mental health services for the learners taking arduous classes.
 These should be course-specific activities such as stress busting, help in course work and buddy system.
-Preventable academic stress consequences can be solved through mental health promotion and proper resource availability.

 <br />
 <br />